Voice Masculinization

 What if I miss my pre-operative consultation the day before surgery?

 A: The pre-op consultation on the day or two before surgery is mandatory even if you have had a prior in-person consultation.
 If you miss this appointment your surgery will be rescheduled even if it was missed due to travel delays / bad weather or circumstances beyond your control.
-We recommend anyone travelling during the winter months, having a connecting flight, or coming internationally arrive a day early.
+We recommend anyone traveling during the winter months, having a connecting flight, or coming internationally to arrive a day early.

 Are my results or degree of pitch reduction guaranteed?
 Am I paying for a surgery or a specific result?